nchomeldoe/bink/README.md

 Run `pytest` to run my tests

-## Data normalisation
+## NB Data normalisation

-The values for "Tenant Name" are curently unnormalised.
-I wasn't entirely clear if the instructions had asked me to leave it in this state or otherwise.
-I considered writing a function to clean the data, which would have been easy to do for this small dataset, but would not have been extendable to a real-life dataset.
+The values for "Tenant Name" are unnormalised.
+I wasn't clear if the instructions had asked me to leave them in this state or otherwise.
+I considered writing a function to clean the small number of tenant names found in this test dataset, but the function would not easily extend to use on a real-life dataset.
+Let me know, and I can write said function asap.